Finding Peace

 Ask the Horizons Team: Understand Your Child’s Special Education Evaluation

-My son has been eligible for special education as a student with autism for 3 years (since he was 6), and was eligible with an early childhood developmental delay prior to that.
+Question: My son has been eligible for special education as a student with autism for 3 years (since he was 6), and was eligible with an early childhood developmental delay prior to that.
 He is now due (actually overdue) for his 3-year re-evaluation for special education.
-When I looked at the plan the school gave me for what they were going to evaluate, they don’t have any specific evaluations listed.
-They are mostly going to do observations, and when I asked them about it they told me they don’t have to do any evaluations on him since he’s still autistic and no one is questioning the eligibility.
-This doesn’t seem right to me, but I’m confused about how to handle this.
-Can you help me understand what should be done for his evaluation?
+When I looked at the plan the school gave …

 “Not Now” Doesn’t Mean “Never”: Expectations for Children with Autism and Related Disorders